-- Advise chapter officers related to member and new member education; - 2.
-Work with other advisors to ensure education and adherence to all fraternity and sorority policies and procedures; - 3.
-Assist with administration of Membership Education Exam; - 4.
-Work with the new member educator to develop the plan for new member Education; - 5.
-Attend New Member meetings or find an alternate; - 6.
+1. Advise chapter officers related to member, new member and senior member education;

+2. Work with other advisors to ensure education and adherence to all fraternity and sorority policies and procedures;

+3. Assist with administration of a Membership Education Exam;

+4. Work with the new member educator to develop the plan and timeline for new member Education program;

+- 5. May attend New Member meetings or find an alternate; - 6.
 Assist with the administration of the New Member Exam; - 7.
 Approve pre-initiation plans; - 8.
-Ensure hazing is not occurring; - 9.
-Work with other advisors to ensure each new member has paid all required fees prior to initiation, and that the money is forwarded to HQ with the proper forms and releases; - 10.
-Read and utilize the New Member Manual in cooperation with the officers being advised.
+Ensure hazing is not occurring;